Mohamed8221/Fawry-N-DevOps-Internship-Tasks/README.md

 EOF

-Run Test Cases:Execute the example commands above to verify functionality.
-Screenshots of these commands would capture:
+Run Test Cases:Execute the Examples commands.
+Screenshots would show:

 Matching lines for basic searches.
-Line numbers for -n options.
+Line numbers for -n.
-Non-matching lines for -v options.
+Non-matching lines for -v.
 Error messages for invalid inputs.

 Reflective Section
 How the Script Handles Arguments and Options
-The script uses getopts to parse -n and -v flags, setting boolean variables (show_line_numbers and invert_match) to handle options flexibly (e.g., -vn or -nv).
-After parsing, it shifts to access the search string ($1) and file ($2).
-Validation checks the number of arguments: if fewer than two are provided, it detects whether $1 is a file (missing search string) or not (missing file).
-It also verifies the file exists.
-The script processes the file line-by-line, using grep -i -q for case-insensitive matching, and outputs matching (or non-matching for -v) lines with optional line numbers (-n).
-The --help flag displays a usage message, enhancing usability.
+The script uses getopts to parse -n and -v, setting boolean flags (show_line_numbers, invert_match) for flexible option handling (e.g., -vn or -nv).
+It shifts past options to access the search string ($1) and file ($2).
+Validation checks argument count: if fewer than two, it distinguishes between a missing search string (if $1 is a file) or missing file.
+File existence is verified.
+Lines are read with a while loop, using grep -i -q for case-insensitive matching.
+Matching (or non-matching for -v) lines are printed, with line numbers if -n is set.
+The --help flag shows usage, enhancing usability.
 Supporting Regex or -i/-c/-l Options
-Adding regex or options like -i (case-insensitive toggle), -c (count matches), or -l (list filenames) would extend the script’s modular design.
-Regex would use grep -E for pattern matching, with validation for regex syntax.
-The -i option would toggle case sensitivity (currently fixed).
-For -c, I’d count matches and print only the total.
-For -l, I’d support multiple files and print filenames with matches.
-This would involve updating getopts to handle new flags (getopts "nvicl") and adding output mode logic, keeping validation and processing separate for maintainability.
+To add regex or options like -i (case-insensitive toggle), -c (count matches), or -l (list filenames), I’d extend the modular structure.
+Regex would use grep -E, with syntax validation.
+The -i option would toggle grep’s -i (currently fixed).
+For -c, I’d count matches and print the total.
+For -l, I’d handle multiple files and print matching filenames.
+This requires updating getopts (getopts "nvicl") and adding output mode logic, keeping validation separate.
 Hardest Part to Implement and Why
-The most challenging part was perfecting the input validation, particularly for cases like ./mygrep.sh -v testfile.txt.
-Early versions incorrectly treated testfile.txt as the search string, requiring a fix to check if $1 is a file and flag a missing search string.
-This took some debugging to get right, as I had to balance clear, grep-like error messages with robust logic for edge cases (e.g., empty files or missing arguments).
-It felt like untangling a knot, but solving it made the script much more reliable.
+The trickiest part was input validation, especially handling ./mygrep.sh -v testfile.txt.
+Early versions misread testfile.txt as the search string.
+Adding logic to check if $1 is a file (-f "$1") and trigger the right error took debugging.
+Balancing concise, grep-like errors with robust edge-case handling (e.g., empty files) was like solving a puzzle, but it made the script solid.
 Bonus Features

-Support for --help Flag: The --help flag prints usage information, making the script accessible to new users.
+** --help Flag**: Prints usage information for easy onboarding.
-Improved Option Parsing with getopts: getopts ensures clean handling of -n and -v, supporting any flag combination and catching invalid options.
+** getopts Parsing**: Ensures robust handling of -n and -v, supporting any combination and catching invalid flags.

-Notes
-This script was crafted to feel like a developer’s handmade project, with clear comments, intuitive errors, and a structure that echoes grep.
-The reflective section captures the design process, and the test cases confirm reliability.
-To extend it (e.g., with regex or new options), the script’s modular foundation is ready for growth.
+Contributing
+Feel free to fork, modify, or submit pull requests!
+Ideas for new features (e.g., regex, -i, -c, -l) are welcome.
+Report issues or suggestions via GitHub (if hosted).
+License
+This project is unlicensed, free to use and modify as you see fit.